ACM40960/project-VishalkrishnaBlaze/README.md

    <p style="text-align: center;"><em>Figure 4: Relationship between Home Advantage and Mean Squared Error in football match simulation</em></p>
 </div>

+In Fig. 4, the Mean Squared Error (MSE) values are presented on the vertical axis, and the horizontal axis represents the home field advantage.
+The units for the MSE values in this context are based on the squared differences between actual and simulated points per team.
+Therefore, the MSE values are not associated with specific units like goals per game or percentage; they are a measure of the average squared error in points per team resulting from the model's predictions compared to the actual data.
+As such, the units for MSE remain relative to the squared points difference between the predicted and actual standings.

 ### Project Workflow

 1. Optimal split value derived from MAE.